IronTopi/phase1/README.md

 - SSL, rate-limiting (maybe offload to API-Gateway like [Kong](https://konghq.com/))
 - Proper logging (larger systems implement log aggregation: let something like loki read your stdout/stderr and dump it into a centralized collection)
 - Providing a dedicated test-database (database/collection or mock)
+- Bake application into images instead of mounting the folders at runtime